What is NOT going to happen in Couples Therapy

-California is beautiful in the winter.
-Sunny deep blue skies, fluffy bright white clouds and a fresh breeze were compelling arguments for a walk on the beach.
+California is beautiful in the spring.
+Sunny deep blue skies, fluffy bright white clouds, and a fresh breeze were compelling arguments for a walk on the beach.
 Nevertheless, I sat down to write this quick blog.
-In my mind I replayed this morning’s conversation with a prospective client.
+In my mind, I replayed this morning’s conversation with a prospective client.

 1. Adjudication: Deciding on “who is right” is a dead end both, in our relationship, and in couples therapy.
-In vast majority of cases both partners make sense, given their vantage point, their beliefs, experiences and their “lenses of perception.”
-In other words, we usually make sense to ourselves, hence, we tend to believe we are right – both of us.
+In the vast majority of cases, both partners make sense, given their vantage point, their beliefs, experiences, and their “lenses of perception.”
+In other words, we usually make sense of ourselves, hence, we tend to believe we are right – both of us.
 Each party can present arguments in their favor, and trust me when I say that they have done so numerous times, hoping that their partner will finally see the light and agree that they are indeed right!
 Unfortunately, it rarely happens.

 Mediation is a powerful alternative.
-Instead of deciding who is right, we can work toward increased understanding of each others experience and needs in the relationship.
+Instead of deciding who is right, we can work toward an increased understanding of each other's experiences and needs in the relationship.
 We can strengthen our ability to step into our partner’s shoes and look at the world through their eyes.
-Understanding and empathy are powerful catalysts for increased sense of connection and closeness, which is one of the common goals of couples therapy.
+Understanding and empathy are powerful catalysts for an increased sense of connection and closeness, which is one of the common goals of couples therapy.